Graciosa and Percinet: Corsica

 In a Corsican tale collected by Marie-France Orsini-Marzoppi in Cap Corse with the Corsican title Piuttostu more strangulà..., translated to French as Plutôt mourir étranglée... ("[I Would] Rather Die Strangled..."), a woman has a son who falls in love with their servant, a young and beautiful maiden.
 However, the woman dislikes her son's fondness for the maidservant and wishes to see him married to another.
 One day, she tells the maidservant her son is getting married and orders her to fill a sheet with bird feathers for her son's mattress, then leaves.
 The maidservant manages to fetch a few feathers by nightfall, and cries for failing the task.
 Her mistress's son appears to her and asks her about the problem.
 The girl explains she cannot collect the feathers in time, and the youth offers his help in exchange for a kiss.
 The maiden replies that she would rather die strangled than kiss him. the youth says that his mother would expel her later that night, but takes pity on her and summons the birds with a wand for them to offer their feathers.
 The woman returns and suspects that her son had a hand in helping the maidservant, but this will not stop his upcoming wedding.
 The girl replies that her son may like her, but she does not.
 Later, during the wedding, the woman's son says that he wishes to have their maidservant next to him during the ceremony.
-The story explains that it was a custom for any person to be near the couple to hold two candles.
+The story explains that it was a custom for any person to be near the couple and hold two candles.
 As the ceremony goes on, the maidservant keeps holding the candles until their wax drips on her hands, burning her fingers.
 She complains that her fingers are burning, and the youth asks her to kiss him, but still she replies she would rather die strangled.
 He asks her once, twice, thrice, and nothing.
 Suddenly, the bride admits that she kissed a little shepherd for a bit of cheese, and the woman's son, hearing his bride's words, says the one he loves does not kiss him, yet he has done much good for her, and banishes the bride from his house.
 The youth then tells his mother he will marry their maidservant, whether his mother likes it or not.
 The youth marries the girl, and they are together.
 The tale was also classified as subtype A of the French Catalogue, which corresponds, in the international index, to tale type ATU 425B.

 Legacy

 The tale was one of many from d'Aulnoy's pen to be adapted to the stage by James Planché, as part of his Fairy Extravaganza.

-According to the Brothers Grimm, a German language book published in 1801 contained a German tale titled Parsonet and Matilda, based on d'Aulnoy's tale.
+Adaptations

 American author Josepha Sherman adapted the tale as her book Child of Faerie, Child of Earth.